-Can college work/films, live-action work, or storyboard/animatic work be included in the director or animator’s reel?
+Can college work/films, live-action work, artist portfolio work, or storyboard/animatic work be included in the director or animator's reel?

 Yes, work from college can be included in the director’s reel as long as it is related to a short film as part of senior thesis/project.

 Storyboard/animatic work can be included in the director’s reel as long as they created 100% of the storyboards or 100% edited the animatic.
-The storyboard/animatic work can be from their professional portfolio related to their work in animation Television, Features, or other animation related projects.
+The storyboard/animatic work can be from their professional portfolio related to their work in animation television series, features, or other animation related projects.

-Live-action work can be included in the reel, as long as there is a still a focus on showcasing animation, motion graphic, or VFX work in the reel.
+Live-action work can be included in the reel, as long as there is a still a focus on showcasing animation, motion graphics, or VFX work in the reel.